-By 2020, comScore predicts that 50% of all searches will be voice searches.
+Gartner predicts that 30% of searches will be made on devices without a screen by 2020.
+And, Juniper Research estimates that there will be 8 billion voice devices in use by 2023.
 Enter: The Internet of Things and smart homes connecting your fridge, car, TV, lights and wearables.
 The following data on voice will bring you up to speed on Alexa, Siri, Eva, Cortana, Clova, Bixby, Google Assistant and what the rise of the voice assistant means to marketers and users alike.

 The Use of Voice Assistants is on the Rise

 Smart speaker sales in the U.S. reached $25 million last year, Alexa devices were the best-selling Black Friday item on Amazon in 2017 and 2018 was proclaimed the Year of Voice at CES.
 Smart home product sales in the U.S. are expected to reach $4.5 billion this year, up 34% from 2017.
 The global voice recognition market was already valued at $55 billion in 2016 and is expected to grow at a CAGR of 11% until 2024.
 Pretty impressive for a service that became accessible in 2011 with Siri and 2012 with Google.

 According to Google, “almost 70% of requests to the Google Assistant are expressed in natural language, not the typical keywords people type in a web search.”
 In fact, “Google’s AI has been reading nearly 3,000 romance novels in order to improve its conversational search abilities.”
 It’s starting to feel like we’re about to live in the world of the movie HER.

 What’s Your Skill Set?